lunarphp/lunar/docs/src/getcandy/customers.md

 namespace App\Auth;

-use Lunar\Hub\Auth\Impersonate as GetCandyImpersonate;
+use Lunar\Hub\Auth\Impersonate as LunarImpersonate;
 use Illuminate\Contracts\Auth\Authenticatable;
 use Illuminate\Support\Facades\URL;

-class Impersonate extends GetCandyImpersonate
+class Impersonate extends LunarImpersonate
 {
     /**
      * Return the URL for impersonation.